tradle/cloudpal/cloudpal.md

 ## Technical design
 Key CloudPal OS components are Software-Defined Network, Data and Compute:

-###Network
+### Network

-[Single tenant Network](https://github.com/tradle/simplecloud) is our first commercial product, a personal VPN with a private overlay network for all of the person's devices.
+[Single tenant Network](https://github.com/tradle/simplecloud) is our first commercial product, in a form of a personal VPN with a private overlay network for all of the person's devices.
 Such network is the prerequisite for P2P apps down the line, and a good market entry as VPN is becoming a mass market product, but all VPNs today are SaaS products (shared VPN) and therefore can't ever be trusted.

 ### Data